 What are Microservices?

-Each service contains a state which is stored in its own storage.
+Each service contains state which is stored in its own storage space.
 This way the service’s state is decoupled from other services.
 Services can be coupled through their interactions with other services.
 A consideration of how interaction works between services in the Communication Patterns chapter.

 This chapter dives into some of the reasons why microservices are beneficial for building software systems.

-Consider the UI layer from earlier chapters which communicates with server-side business logic that stores state inside a database.
+Consider the UI layer from earlier chapters which communicates with server-side business logic that stores its state inside a database.
 This is relatively straight forward design.
-Some time passes and it’s discovered that order functionality gets a lot of traffic and its needs to scale.
-The only way to do that is to spin up a new instance of the whole server-side component which contains a lot of other functionalities that are not required to be scaled leading to resources not being used wisely.
+Some time passes and it’s discovered that the order functionality gets a lot of traffic and it needs to scale.
+The only way to do that is to spin up a new instance of the whole server-side component which contains a lot of other functionality that is not required to be scaled leading to resources not being used wisely.
 In general, scaling our services would mean that a lot of boilerplate code is required to plumb things together.
 Choosing the right infrastructural components would reduce the amount of boilerplate.

 Changing shipment functionality requires a roll out the whole solution all over again.